netceteragroup/valdr-dotnet/README.md

 * [JSON structure](https://github.com/netceteragroup/valdr#constraints-json) is defined by valdr
 * validators listed in the JSON document have to be either a [supported valdr valdidator](https://github.com/netceteragroup/valdr#built-in-validators) or one of your [custom JavaScript validators](https://github.com/netceteragroup/valdr#adding-custom-validators)

+To indicate which valdr version a specific valdr .NET version supports there's a simple rule: the first digit of the valdr .NET version denotes the supported valdr version.
+Version 1.x will support valdr 1.
+This means that valdr .NET 1.x+1 may introduce breaking changes over 1.x because the second version digit kind-of represents the "major" version.

 ## Mapping of .NET DataAnnotations attributes to valdr constraints